IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

    cd openshift-workshop-was/labs/Openshift/RuntimeModernization
    ```

-1. Create and switch over to the project.
+1. Create and switch over to the project `apps`.
 Also enable monitoring for the project.
-Note: The first step may fail if the project already exists.
+Note: The first step `oc new-project` may fail if the project already exists.
    ```
    oc new-project apps
    oc project apps
    oc label namespace apps app-monitoring=true
    ```

-1. Build and deploy the application.
-Note the `.` at the end of the first command:
+1. Build and deploy the application by running the commands in the followin sequence.
+Reminder: the `.` at the end of the first command:
    ```
    docker build --tag image-registry.openshift-image-registry.svc:5000/apps/cos .
    docker login -u openshift -p $(oc whoami -t) image-registry.openshift-image-registry.svc:5000